ZacsUniAccount/3813Assignment/README.md

 #### Chat
 This route is the main part of the website.
 On the left there is a navigation menu to select groups and channels.
 Super Admins and Group Admins can see all groups and channels, however Users can only see groups and channels which they are part of.
 There is also an option to add new groups, and channels inside the selected group, which updates the navigation menu instantly.
 In the middle will be the chat part of the app, which is not yet implemented so a placeholder is there instead.
 On the right side of the screen there is an option to see members of the group and channel which the user is currently joined.
 There is also an input and button to add users to the current group/channel, and remove them, however only adding to the group is currently implemented.
 There is also a back button in the top right to allow users back to the ‘/home’ component.

+This component uses sockets to send and recieve messages into the chat.
+However the seperate channels and groups are not working and there is only one big chat room regardless of the channel you are in

 ## Services
 My services store my data models as class files so I can ensure when I create and store my data, it is conforming to the correct data structure and types.
 #### userlogin